 - Pain management is available through Smilow’s Multidisciplinary Pain Program.
 A team of Yale Cancer Center physicians develops an individualized plan to help improve your comfort level.
 Treatments can be used to help relieve discomfort in patients, for example, with metastatic tumors in the spine, bones, and soft tissues.

 - Cancer survivors are urged to contact the Smilow Survivorship Program.
 Our team creates a personalized survivorship plan that includes nutrition, exercise, and lifestyle changes to help adults transition to life after cancer.
-Our HEROS Survivorship Program provides education and guidance to help childhood cancer survivors (anyone diagnosed with a childhood cancer before age 21) improve health, quality of life, and longevity as early as six months to one year out from treatment.
+Our HEROS Survivorship Program provides guidance to help childhood cancer survivors (anyone diagnosed with cancer before age 21) improve health, quality of life, and longevity as early as six months to one year out from treatment.
 We follow our survivors for life, without the need to transition to another clinic.

 What is unique about Yale Medicine’s approach to helping cancer survivors through rehabilitation services?